seandstewart/bardly/pending/romances/pericles/11-player.md

 They have their nourishment? ...

 **PERICLES**
-...Thou know'st I have power
+...
+Thou know'st I have power
 To take thy life from thee. ...

 **HELICANUS**
 *\[Kneeling]*
-...I have ground the axe myself;
+...
+I have ground the axe myself;
 Do you but strike the blow. ...

 **PERICLES**
-...Rise, prithee, rise.
+...
+Rise, prithee, rise.
 Sit down: thou art no flatterer:
 I thank thee for it; and heaven forbid
 That kings should let their ears hear their faults hid!